fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Suggested Tools: Password Managers

-- Password Managers allow you to use different (secure) passwords for different sites
+- Password Managers allow you to use different (secure) passwords for different sites  *( Ah it's down here!
+Maybe put a link to it from above? )*
 - Password Managers store these passwords securely
     - Storage locally (better security, less convenience)
     - Storage in the Cloud (easier sync, automatic backup, less secure)
 - Password Managers require one Master Password
     - it better be good!
-    - you better don't forget it! (use regularly, maybe deposit one backup on paper in your mom's bank safety deposit box)
+    - you better don't forget it! (use regularly, maybe deposit one backup on paper in your mom's bank safety deposit box) *( Also don't use one you used elsehwere ever before... )*
 - Available on desktop and smart phones
 - Recommended:
     - If you use Apple products (computer and phone), and want a simple solution:
       - **iCloud Keychain**: Password manager.
 Safari only (OS X & iOS).
 Local plus iCloud.
 Commercial.
 Closed.
 Safe and easy if you use only Safari.
 [Link](http://support.apple.com/en-us/HT5813)
     - If you want a free, open source solution:
       - **Password Safe, pwSafe**: Password manager, most platforms.
 Local plus sync options (iCloud, Dropbox).
 Open Source.
 Designed by Bruce Schneier.
-[Link](http://pwsafe.org)
+[Link](http://pwsafe.org) *(WTF is Bruce Schneier? ;) If you're going to name drop, you'll need to give you readers some idea who he is...)*
       - **KeePass**: Password manager, most platforms.
 Local plus sync options (Dropbox, Google Drive).
 Open Source.
 Powerful, complicated.
 [Link](http://keepass.info)
     - If you're happy to pay for a commercial solution with support:
       - **1Password**: Password manager, most platforms.
 Local plus sync options (iCloud, Dropbox).
 Commercial, expensive (USD 50).
 Closed.
 [Link](https://agilebits.com/onepassword)